godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 Physics and other areas are tuned for this scale.
 Therefore, attempting to use a different scale is usually a bad idea (unless you know what you are doing).

-When working with 3D assets, it's always best to work in the correct scale (set your DCC to metric).
+When working with 3D assets, it's always best to work in the correct scale (set the unit to metric in your 3D modeling software).
 Godot allows scaling post-import and, while this works in most cases, in rare situations it may introduce floating-point precision issues (and thus, glitches or artifacts) in delicate areas such as rendering or physics.
 Make sure your artists always work in the right scale!

 The Y coordinate is used for "up".
 As for the horizontal X/Z axes, Godot uses a **right-handed** coordinate system.
 This means that for most objects that need